Semispinalis muscles

 The semispinalis muscles are a group of three muscles belonging to the transversospinales.
 These are the semispinalis capitis, the semispinalis cervicis and the semispinalis thoracis.

 Location

 The semispinalis capitis (complexus) is situated at the upper and back part of the neck, deep to the splenius muscles, and medial to the longissimus cervicis and longissimus capitis.
-It arises by a series of tendons from the tips of the transverse processes of the upper six or seven thoracic and the seventh cervical vertebrae, and from the articular processes of the three cervical vertebrae above this (C4-C6).
+It arises by a series of tendons from the tips of the transverse processes of the upper six thoracic vertebrae, and from the articular and transverse processes of the lower four cervical vertebrae.

 The tendons, uniting, form a broad muscle, which passes upward, and is inserted between the superior and inferior nuchal lines of the occipital bone.
 It lies deep to the trapezius muscle and can be palpated as a firm round muscle mass just lateral to the cervical spinous processes.